WEC-Sim/WEC-Sim/docs_new/welcome/introduction.rst

 ..
 TODO:
-    insert figures of special geometries that WEC-sim has modeled add url to each case in the figure or image?
+    insert figures of special geometries that WEC-sim has modeled Add url to each case in the caption or image?

+    FOSWEC
     Paraview:
     X RM3 w/ mooring
     RM5